-Today, we’re taking a hard look at the mistakes people make when trying to sell online.
+Today, we’re taking a hard look at the mistakes people make when trying to sell a product online.
 We chat with hundreds of sellers every week where we see what works — and what doesn’t.
 If you read this list and find yourself making one of the mistakes, I’ve added some ideas about how to fix it.

 Like anything, selling online has a major learning curve and you only learn by doing.
 If you find yourself making more than a few of these mistakes, it means that things can only get better from here!